 Cocaine use during pregnancy has been associated with maternal migraines and seizures, premature water break, and separation of the placental from the lining of the uterus (miscarriage).

-Normal cardiovascular changes in pregnant women can be increased by cocaine use.
+Normal cardiovascular changes in pregnant women can also be increased by cocaine use.
 Sometimes, this can cause serious issues like severely high blood pressure, spontaneous miscarriage, preterm labor, and difficult delivery.
-To reduce these risks, formal treatment for cocaine addiction should be considered necessary.
+Formal treatment for cocaine addiction may be necessary to reduce these risks.